drasi-project/docs/docs/content/concepts/sources/_index.md

 ### Services

-The `services` field configures the definition of the serivce(s) of a Source.
+The `services` field configures the definition of the service(s) of a Source.
 For any SourceProvider, you must define two required services: `proxy` and `reactivator`, and you can choose to define additional services if needed.
 Every service will be rendered into an unique Kubernetes deployment and ultimately a Kubernetes pod.
 For each `service`, there are four fields that you can configure:
 - `image`
   - `image` is a required field and you can specify the image to use for this source service here.
     - (NOTE: Drasi assumes that the image lives in the same registry that you used when you executed `drasi init`).